 Jump Lists feature is one the new features incorporated in Windows 7.
-Users who have been playing with Windows 7 Beta or Windows 7 RC probably know how useful Jump Lists feature is.
+Users who have been running Windows 7 probably know how useful the Jump Lists feature is.
+The feature enables you quickly access recently opened files with a particular program by right-clicking on the program icon on the taskbar.
+There is even a keyboard shortcut to quickly access jump list.

 If you are new to Windows 7, Jump Lists are lists of recent items, such as files, folders, or websites, organized by the program that you use to open them.
 In addition to being able to open recent items using a Jump List, you can also pin favorites to a Jump List, so you can quickly get to the items that you use every day.